-With a degree in history and a Master of Wine (1998), and many years working in the commercial wine world and writing about modern wine regions, my main interests rest with a combination of history and wine.
+With a degree in history and a Master of Wine (1998), many years working in the commercial wine world and writing about modern wine regions, my main interests rest with a combination of history and wine.

 I love the cultural history behind the styles of wine we drink today, the evolution of traditions.

 Observing the evolution of rosé has been fascinating.
 As it has become increasingly important, and grown in popularity, I have researched, written and lectured extensively on the subject (see here for resumé of my work).
 In January 2018 published ‘Rosé: Understanding the Pink Wine Revolution’ with the Classic Wine Library.

 I have been in the wine trade since 1986, starting with the wines of south eastern France.
-Provençal wine was quite different at the time, with many vineyards making old-fashioned, ‘rustic’ wines, and I have enjoyed seeing at first hand how they have developed over the past 30 years.
+Provençal wine was quite different at the time, with many vineyards making old-fashioned, ‘rustic’ wines.
+I have enjoyed seeing at first hand how they have developed over the past 30 years.
 I moved to south-eastern France in 2002, and now, based between Provence and Liguria, continue to explore and work in Provence.

 I also started to work in Hungary over twenty years ago and have continued to work extensively with wines from Hungary and Central Europe.